qmlbook/qmlbook/en/ch09/index.rst

 .. rubric:: The red channel animated

 As the *redChannel* property is just a normal property it can also be animated as all properties in QML.
-So we can use QML properties to animate values on the the GPU to influence our shaders.
+So we can use QML properties to animate values on the GPU to influence our shaders.
 How cool is that!

 .. literalinclude:: src/effects/redlense2.qml
     :start-after: M4>>